Building Assets, Unlocking Access

 Funded by: The Swiss Capacity Building Facility

-Objectives: The Kenya Property Microinsurance Feasibility Study is research commissioned by Habitat for Humanity International’s Center for Innovation in Shelter and Finance to determine the market opportunity for property microinsurance in Kenya and explore product concepts and distribution opportunities through Kenya Commercial Bank.
-The goal of the feasibility study is two-fold – a comprehensive report, employing desk-based and field research, that:
+The Kenya Property Microinsurance Feasibility Study is research commissioned by Habitat for Humanity International’s Center for Innovation in Shelter and Finance to determine the market opportunity for property microinsurance in Kenya and explore product concepts and distribution opportunities through Kenya Commercial Bank.
+The goal of the feasibility study was two-fold – a comprehensive report, employing desk-based and field research, that:

 - Provides recommendations to Kenya Commercial Bank and other financial service providers that will lead to developing, pilot testing and up-scaling innovative property microinsurance products that meet the financial needs of low-income households on a commercially sustainable basis.

 - Serves as a resource for other development and industry actors who are interested in increasing property microinsurance penetration in Kenya, offering recommendations to facilitators, such as Habitat for Humanity International, on how best to support Kenya Commercial Bank and other distribution partners.